yfzzzyyls/incremental-segmentation/DESIGN.md

 ---

-## Step 6: Gaze-in-Mask Gate (Identity Check)
+## Step 5: Fit Plane to Selected Mask
-**What it does:** Verifies gaze hits the same object by checking if it falls within cached mask.
+**What it does:** Fits a 3D plane to the selected cached mask using depth data.

 **Concrete Example:**
 ```python